Josh-Diamond/rancher-terratest-ui/README.md

 # rancher-terratest-ui

-Create, manage, and run go test files for the Rancher2 TF provider using terratest
+Builds go test files for the Rancher2 TF provider using terratest